gioui-plugins/gio-plugins/README.md

 Compatible with Gio v0.8.0 (except "Auth", which [required a forked version](https://github.com/inkeliz/gio)).

+> [!NOTE]
+> This package is not maintained by the Gio core team, and it is not part of the official Gio project.
+It is used
+> in a commercial application, and some efforts are made to keep it up-to-date with internal changes.

 ------

 Gio plugins is a system to use _third-party_ plugins similar to Gio features, this package also holds one collection